-We are offering bulk-billed phone/video consultations for ALL patients, by appointment.
+Phone/video consultations are available for all patients, by appointment.

 Many issues can be sorted over the phone without requiring a face-to-face consultation.
-We can also arrange for prescriptions to be sent to your pharmacy, and for referrals and pathology/radiology requests to be forwarded to providers.
+We can also arrange for electronic prescriptions to be sent to your pharmacy or to your phone/email, and for referrals and pathology/radiology requests to be forwarded to providers.

 Where can the consultation be provided?

 You can participate in a video/telephone consultation from anywhere, including your home.
 Please ensure that you are in a quiet place to minimise disturbance during the consultation.

 You may also choose to have the consultation whilst sitting in the carpark of Warrandyte Road Clinic.
 This may be useful in the instance that the GP would like to examine you either in the car park, or in the clinic if deemed safe and appropriate by the GP.

 If you booked a telephone consultation with our reception staff, the GP will ring you on your mobile phone as close as possible to your appointment time.
 Please ensure you are available to take the call.

 If you booked a video consultation with our reception staff, when the doctor is ready, you will receive a text message with a link.
 Please ensure that your mobile data is switched on or that you have access to wifi and then click on the link on the text message to begin the video consultation.